-Don’t miss this article to find out the meaning of regression testing and its relevance in agile teams!
+Don’t miss this article to dive deeper in the the definition of regression testing and its relevance in agile teams!

 Selection of Test Cases for Regression: How to Choose the Right Tests for Automation

-When it comes to automated regression testing, the first step is to select the right test cases.
+When it comes to automated regression testing, selecting the right test cases is paramount.
 Not all test cases are good candidates for automation.
 For instance, complex test cases that require human judgment might not be suitable for automation.

 On the other hand, test cases that are frequently executed or have been flagged in past test runs could be ideal candidates for automated tests.